Milk and Honey: Summary and Review

 Rupi shares personal stories about abuse, sexuality, relationships, and self-love through poetry and illustrations.

-This book was highly shared in our book club.
+This book was highly shared in our idea club.
 See below for my notes from the discussion.

 The book is divided in to four sections, some selected passages from each to give you a sense of their theme: